-The founder took time off her busy schedule to meet me at Renovar a Mouraria, a timely location to talk about the gentrification of Lisbon and how the city would survive the wave of mass tourism.
+The founder took time off her busy schedule to meet me at Renovar a Mouraria.
+An appropriate location to talk about Lisbon’s gentrification and how the city would survive the wave of mass tourism.

-    Behind us, children were playing at a kindergarten playground while waiting for their parents to pick them up.
-It was past 5 pm on a Monday and while waiting for her, I had witnessed a parade of fathers, grandmothers and older sisters picking up kids.
+Behind us, children played at a kindergarten playground while waiting for their parents to pick them up.
+It was past 5 pm on a Monday, and while I waited for her, I witnessed a parade of parents, grandparents, and older siblings picking up kids.

-    Talking to her was like pulling an endless thread.
-One that led to more emails, will lead to more meetings, and a long list of other tourism professionals who feel Lisbon (THE Lisbon) under their skins and who are willing to show tourists a different city side.
+Talking to her was like pulling a thread.
+One that led to more emails, more meetings, and a long list of other tourism professionals who feel Lisbon under their skins and are willing to show tourists a different city side.

 The first bar where I witnessed a fight in Avenida 24 de Julho?
 Boarded up.

 The House of Horror that gave me the fright of my life at Feira Popular?
 Demolished.
 It’s now a vacant lot.

 Intendente, the place in town everyone told me not to go alone at night?
 A popular nightlife hangout these days.

 I know cities aren’t curated museums.
 They grow, and breathe, and go to die if no one is there to nurture them.

 Lately, it seems like every other day, a news story about an old place closing pops up on my Facebook feed.
 Then a petition follows.
 Then the City Council comes to the rescue (sometimes).